organicmaps/organicmaps/docs/CONTRIBUTING.md

 When reporting a bug please provide as much information as possible: OS and application versions, list of actions leading to a bug, a log file produced by the app.

-When using Organic Maps app on a device, use the built-in "Report a bug" option: on Android it creates a new e-mail with a log file attached.
+When using CoMaps app on a device, use the built-in "Report a bug" option: on Android it creates a new e-mail with a log file attached.
 Your issue will be processed much faster if you send it to <bugs@comaps.app>.
-Enabling logs in Organic Maps settings on Android before sending the bug report also helps us a lot with debugging.
+Enabling logs in CoMaps settings on Android before sending the bug report also helps us a lot with debugging.

 ### Translations

-OM is available in 35 languages already, but some of them are incomplete and existing translations need regular updates as the app evolves.
+CoMaps is available in 35 languages already, but some of them are incomplete and existing translations need regular updates as the app evolves.
 See [translations instructions](TRANSLATIONS.md) for details.

 ### UI/UX, map styling and icons

-Organic Maps has a strong focus on easy to use UI and smooth user experience.
-Feel free to join [UI/UX discussions](https://codeberg.com/comaps/comaps/issues?q=is%3Aopen+is%3Aissue+label%3AUX) in relevant issues.
+CoMaps has a strong focus on easy to use UI and smooth user experience.
+Feel free to join UI/UX discussions in relevant issues.
 Mockups are very welcome!
-Check some [existing designs](https://codeberg.com/comaps/comaps/wiki/Design-Index).

-If you're into graphic design then OM needs good, clear and free-to-use icons for hundreds of map features / POIs.
+If you're into graphic design then CoMaps needs good, clear and free-to-use icons for hundreds of map features / POIs.
-Check OM's [graphic resources and design guidelines](https://codeberg.com/comaps/comaps/wiki#design) and existing [requests for icons](https://codeberg.com/comaps/comaps/issues?q=is%3Aopen+is%3Aissue+label%3AIcons).
+Check CoMaps' [design principles](https://codeberg.org/comaps/comaps/wiki/Design-Principles).
 Post your icons onto relevant issues or take a next step and [integrate them](STYLES.md) yourself.

-Check the [map styling instructions](STYLES.md) and work on adding new map features and other open [styles requests](https://codeberg.com/comaps/comaps/issues?q=is%3Aopen+is%3Aissue+label%3AStyles).
+Check the [map styling instructions](STYLES.md) and work on adding new map features and other open map styles issues.

 ### Code Contributions

 Please follow instructions in [INSTALL.md](INSTALL.md) to set up your development environment.
-You will find a list of issues for new contributors [here](https://codeberg.com/comaps/comaps/labels/Good%20first%20issue) to help you get started with simple tasks.
-If you want to focus on the most important issues, please check [this label](https://codeberg.com/comaps/comaps/labels/Frequently%20Reported%20by%20Users) or our [Milestones](https://codeberg.com/comaps/comaps/milestones).
+You will find a list of issues for new contributors [here](https://codeberg.org/comaps/comaps/issues?labels=393881%2c393944) to help you get started with simple tasks.

 **We do not assign issues to first-time contributors.** Any such request notifies our contributors and the development team, and creates unnecessary noise that distracts us from the work.
 Just make a PR - and it will be reviewed.